 Stock Investing Frequently Asked Questions (FAQs)

 If you still have questions about how to invest in stocks after reading this article, here are some of the frequently asked questions.
 If you don’t see an answer to your question, be sure to post it in the comment section below.
-You can also visit the Fit Small Business forum and post it there.

 1. How do I start investing with a little money?